4. Mediation

 M = self_esteem)

-Longhand - Steps of Baron & Kenny (1986)
+The Four Step Approach of Baron & Kenny (1986)

-Four independent linear regression models
+Four steps but three independent linear regression models (as listed above):

-3. The effect of M on Y (indirect effect pathway b) while controlling for X
+• the effect of M (indirect effect pathway b)

 \[ Y = b_0 + b_1 * X + e \]